Penyffordd: Community

 Local amenities and landmarks include a village hall and war memorial.
 Penyffordd has its own Village Institute, Scout group, Girl Guides group and local youth club.
 An annual children's competition called the Penyffordd and Penymynydd Youth Festival is held in the village.

 Sport and leisure in the village include Pen-y-ffordd Tennis Club, a bowling green, and Penyffordd Dancing School.
 The village has two pubs, the Red Lion and the Millstone.

-The village is served by Ysgol Penyffordd (comprising the former Penyffordd County Primary and Abbots Lane Infant schools).
+The village is served by Ysgol Penyffordd (comprising the former Penyffordd County Primary and Abbots Lane Infant schools) and St John the Baptist VA School in Penymynydd.
 The local secondary school is Castell Alun High School, which is in the nearby village of Hope.

 Penyffordd has two places of worship: Trinity Chapel (Presbyterian & Methodist) and Emmanuel (Church in Wales).

-Penyffordd railway station is on the Corwen road, which is on the Borderlands Line from Wrexham to Bidston in Birkenhead.
+Penyffordd railway station, on the Corwen road, is on the Borderlands Line from Wrexham to Bidston in Birkenhead.